MESAHub/mesa-website/06-howto.markdown

   extras_check_model = keep_going

-  ! if you want to check multiple conditions, it can be useful ! to set a different termination code depenending on which ! condition was triggered.
+  ! if you want to check multiple conditions, it can be useful ! to set a different termination code depending on which ! condition was triggered.
 MESA provides 9 customizeable ! termination codes, named t_xtra1 .. t_xtra9.
 You can ! customize the messages that will be printed upon exit by ! setting the corresponding termination_code_str value.
-  ! termination_code_str(t_xtra1) = 'my termination conditon'
+  ! termination_code_str(t_xtra1) = 'my termination condition'

   ! determine the category of maximum burning i_burn_max = maxloc(s% L_by_category,1)